karthiikselvam/karthikselvam.github.io/NOW.md

 - 10 mins of Coding.
 - 5 to 6 Hours of Artifical Intelligience.

-10 mins of something daily adds up.
+Usually it starts with 10 mins eventually it leads to 20 to 30 mins and it adds up daily.
 Trust Me.